movestore/animation-moveVis/README.md

 ### Null or error handling:

-**Data:** The full input data set is returned for further use in a next App and cannot be empty.

-**Unit of your alignment resolution (`unit`):** This unit parameter defaults to `"hours"`, which might not be appropriate given the temporal resolution of your input data.
-In this case, you may need to select a different unit or use a data-driven input for `res`.
+**Unit of your alignment resolution (`unit`):** This unit parameter defaults to `"days"`, which might not be appropriate given the temporal resolution of your input data.
+In this case, you may need to select a different unit.

 **Map service API key (`map_token`):** If you select a map type from a provider that requires an API key, you must provide an API key